-- Is to be a maximum of 1.8m in height; - Where solid fencing is provided, it must include: - o Feature elements and recessed areas (min.
-500mm deep and 2.5m in length) in order to accommodate landscape planting at intervals no greater than 12m apart; or - o Where no landscape recesses are provided, solid fencing is limited to a maximum of 50% of the boundary length.

-- Where timber fencing is provided, it is to include: - o Lapped timber palings with a matching top rail; - o a minimum of 150mm x 150mm hardwood posts, expressed to the street; and - o be provided with a stained or painted finish. - Must not include any coloured pre-finished metal sheets or unfinished materials including unfinished commons bricks; - Where no front fence is used, the secondary street fence must return to the house a minimum of 1m behind the front building line.
+- · Is to be a maximum of 1.8m in height. - · Where solid fencing is provided, it must have: - Feature elements and recessed areas (minimum 500mm deep and 2.5m in length) in order to accommodate landscape planting at intervals no greater than 12m apart, or - · Where no landscape recesses are provided, solid fencing is to be a maximum of 50% of the boundary length. - · Where timber material is used, it is to include: - Lapped timber palings with a matching top rail, - a minimum of 150mm x 150mm hardwood posts expressed to the street, and - a stained or painted finish. - · Not constructed from pre-finished coloured metal sheets (e.g. Colorbond) or unfinished materials (e.g. unfinished commons bricks). - · Where no front fence is used, the secondary street fence must return to the house a minimum of 1m behind the front building line.